ros-controls/roadmap/design_drafts/controller_execution_management.md

 What is important to understand for this article is that this joint state message serves as a general container structure for various, dynamically specified key values pairs.
 Every controller can hereby access values which are specific to itself without being limited to a set of pre-defined keys.
 For example can a `JointEffortController` access the robot's input state via keys like `joint_position` and `joint_velocity` and write its output torque under a key such as `torque_command`.
-This further allows an easy extensibility in the variety of controllers which could access data completely independent of their underlying hardware.
+This further allows ease of extensibility for various controllers which could access data completely independent of their underlying hardware.
 Various components such as camera systems or third-party peripherals can therefore be combined and shared between controllers.
 A typical example for this are visuomotor controllers where camera images are used to generate torque values.
-Relevant features extracted from camera inputs can so be shared between multiple controllers to eventually calculate the appropriate control command.
+Relevant features extracted from camera inputs can be shared between multiple controllers to eventually calculate the appropriate control command.

 ### Controller and Hardware Interface

 Each controller gets the previously mentioned joint state message attached during their initialization phase.
-The controller manager is responsible to initialize the joint state message appropriately and route it correctly to each controller.
+The controller manager is responsible for initializing the joint state message appropriately and routing it correctly to each controller.
 It is further the task of the controller manager to fill the message with a call to `read` from the connected hardware interface and apply the results from the controllers accordingly with a call to `write`.

 Each individual implementation for a hardware then reads the appropriate values out of the flexible joint state message and applies these on the actual hardware.